 Scope of Business Tax

-The Business Tax Act 1987 as amended governs company taxation in the Seychelles.
-The Act states that resident, non-resident corporate and non-corporate businesses are liable to pay business tax on their income derived from the Seychelles.
+The Business Tax Acts 1987 and 2009 as amended govern company taxation in the Seychelles.
+The 1987 Act states that resident, non-resident corporate and non-corporate businesses are liable to pay business tax on their income derived from the Seychelles.
 A company is considered resident if it is incorporated in the Seychelles.
-A company not incorporated in the Seychelles that conducts business there is resident if its central management is located in the Seychelles or if its voting power is controlled by shareholders who reside there.
+A company not incorporated in the Seychelles that conducts business there is deemed resident if its central management is located in the Seychelles or if its voting power is controlled by shareholders who reside there.

 Income is defined as all income received by a sole trader, partnership, trust estate or company, less a number of types of exempted income of which the following are some of the main headings: